-AM Plan Confidence Assessment Comment Buildings Data based on sound records, procedures, investigations, Libraries & Cultural and analysis which is incomplete or unsupported, for Parks, Sporting & Recreational Facilities Uncertain to Reliable example some of the data is old, some documentation is missing and/or reliance is placed on unconfirmed reports or some extrapolation.
-Dataset is substantially complete but Road Infrastructure up to 25% is extrapolated data and accuracy estimated ± Ryde Aquatic Leisure Centre 20%.
-Stormwater
+AM PLAN CONFIDENCE ASSESSMENT COMMENT Buildings Data based on sound records, Parks, Sporting and Recreational Facilities procedures, investigations, and analysis which is incomplete or unsupported, Road Infrastructure for example some of the data Stormwater Uncertain to Reliable. is old, some documentation is missing and/or reliance is placed on unconfirmed reports or some extrapolation.
+Dataset is substantially complete but up to 25% is extrapolated data and accuracy estimated ± 20%.

-Over all data sources, the data confidence is assessed as low to medium confidence level for data used in the preparation of this strategic asset management plan.
+Over all data sources, the data confidence is assessed as low to medium confidence level for data used in the preparation of this Strategic Asset Management Plan.